Updated June 1, 2022, reviewed September 2022; updated April 10, 2023

-During the coronavirus pandemic, please refer to the CDC website for how to best help your child.
-Children who have been previously diagnosed with COVID-19 and have recovered must still follow the same protocol and health policies as children without a prior diagnosis.
-If your child has recovered from COVID-19 in the past 90-days, please contact firstname.lastname@example.org to confirm your child’s return to school plan.
+During the coronavirus pandemic/endemic, please refer to the CDC website for how to best help your child.
+Children previously diagnosed with COVID-19 and recovered must follow the same protocol and health policies as children without a prior diagnosis.

 Returning to In-person education on The Glen’s campus:

-Students and staff must be symptom-free* for 48-hours AND satisfy one of the following criteria:
+Students and staff must be symptom-free* for 24 hours, be able to participate normally in school activities, AND have satisfied one of the following criteria:

 — Isolate for at least 5 days since symptoms first appeared AND have had no symptoms for at least 24 hours.
 No COVID-19 test is needed.

 — The child or staff member receives one negative COVID-19 test and has had no symptoms for at least 24 hours. (no need for an alternate diagnosis or 2nd test)